raulfanc/de-area_calculation/src/v7-spark/README.md

 # Spark
-**Scaling data extraction with Spark**: can significantly speed up your data extraction
+**Scaling data extraction with Spark**: can significantly speed up your data extraction, as well as df manipulation.

 - install spark [spark install](spark_install.md)